-Polybius pointed out that people’s assemblies were the most important organs of the Roman state that conferred official positions and enacted laws, decided peace, war.
+Polybius pointed out that people’s assemblies were the most important organs of the Roman state that conferred official positions and enacted laws, decided peace, and war.
 These first two powers survived until the end of the republic.
-In turn, international relations were gradually ceded to the Senate, who was responsible for diplomacy.
+In turn, international relations were gradually ceded to the Senate, which was responsible for diplomacy.
 In the event of a major conflict (i.e. with Carthage), the voice of the people was necessary to emphasize the solidarity of society.

-Originally, the assemblies also had judicial functions; however, this was gradually reduced significantly due to the fact that the Roman state was expanding intensively, the population – and with it the number of cases – increased significantly.
+Originally, the assemblies also had judicial functions; however, this was gradually reduced significantly due to the fact that the Roman state was expanding intensively, and the population – and with it, the number of cases – increased significantly.
 In this case, it was necessary to transfer the court cases for consideration (from 149 BCE) to specially established permanent tribunals (quaestiones perpetuae), which relieved the assemblies.

 Citizens were enrolled by censors in the tribus (territorial division) and centuria (property division).
-Importantly, belonging to the tribus was hereditary – that is, even if the Roman left his farm in favor of the city, he still officially belonged to the rural tribus.
+Importantly, belonging to the tribus was hereditary – that is, even if the Roman left his farm in favour of the city, he still officially belonged to the rural tribus.

 In the early days of the republic, when Rome ruled the city and surrounding lands, the participation of citizens in voting was not problematic.
-The larger the Roman state became, the smaller were the congregations represented by society.
+The larger the Roman state became, the smaller the congregations represented by society.
 Due to the fact that the commission met in Rome, proletarians or freedmen (so-called pledged plebs) and rich Romans residing in Rome or regularly visiting the city most often took part in the elections.
 For example, citizens on duty did not have the physical opportunity to vote.

 Each assembly had its own chairman, usually a high official (consul or praetor).
 He was the one who had control over the conduct (contio) of the committees; gave the floor to politicians and eventually decided to dissolve the assembly in the event of unsuccessful signs.
 As such, the crowd had the opportunity to express their opinion/opinion only by whistling or applause.

-Before the gathering, the auguarians carried out their ritual to assess whether the gods convey beneficial signs (omen) for the voting to take place.
-Generally, the augars inaugurated and took care of the proper decoration of the auspices so that all public activities were carried out in accordance with the will of Jupiter.
+Before the gathering, the augures carried out their ritual to assess whether the gods convey beneficial signs (omen) for the voting to take place.
+Generally, the augures inaugurated and took care of the proper decoration of the auspices so that all public activities were carried out in accordance with the will of Jupiter.
 The Augurs read the will of the gods from heavenly signs and the flight of birds.
-In the case of bad omen, the assembly could be broken (often done deliberately to, for example, avoid adopting the law).
+In the case of a bad omen, the assembly could be broken (often done deliberately to, for example, avoid adopting the law).